 The Public Works Department provides several services to the Town including streets, parks, water system management and sanitation services.
 Sanitation services are contractual services for the Town and are managed by our Senior Administrative Assistant.
 Seventeen employees in the department are responsible for the preservation, maintenance, and expansion of the Town’s infrastructure system which includes approximately 43 miles of public streets and over 10 miles of public sidewalks.
 Public Works staff also maintain Town parks and greenways.
 All streets inside the Town of Black Mountain are not repaired/maintained by the Public Works Department.
 Please refer to the Road Maintenance List for information relating to responsible departments/parties.
+If you need to report a Pothole on a NCDOT maintained street you can do so on their website.

 The enhancement and improvement of the aesthetic beauty of the community is a primary mission of the entire organization and the Street Division contributes to this mission by insuring that this system of infrastructure is properly maintained and enhanced to allow our residents and visitors safe access to the community and its beauty.